 Time Limitations on Bakersfield Brain Injury Claims

-Don’t wait, as the clock is ticking on your right to pursue a claim for a traumatic brain injury in Bakersfield.
-California’s statute of limitations (Code of Civil Procedure § 335.1) gives you no more than two years from the date of the accident or injury discovery to file a claim, in most cases.
+California’s statute of limitations (Code of Civil Procedure § 335.1) generally provides two years from the date of the accident or injury discovery to file a personal injury claim.

 Schedule Your Free Brain Injury Case Consultation in Bakersfield at Jacoby & Meyers

-A traumatic brain injury can turn your life upside-down.
-At Jacoby & Meyers, our Bakersfield brain injury lawyers are here to help you protect your rights and aggressively pursue the justice that you deserve.
+A traumatic brain injury can significantly affect your life.
+At Jacoby & Meyers, our Bakersfield brain injury lawyers represent individuals seeking to protect their rights and pursue compensation under California law.

-Find out how we can help you during a free initial case review.
-Schedule your consultation with our local attorneys at (661) 402-8934 or by contacting us online 24/7.
+Schedule your free initial case review our Bakersfield local attorneys at (661) 402-8934 or by contacting us online.